polascin/renaltales/README.md

 Result
 All syntax errors have been eliminated and the application should now run without the 500 errors or constant definition warnings.
 The core bootstrap, language detection, security measures, and database connectivity are all functioning properly with the correct local database configuration.

 ---

+###### Summary of Fixes Applied

+I have successfully resolved all the critical issues that were causing the 500 Server Error:

+✅ Fixed Issues:

+1. Undefined Constants in Language.php
+•  Replaced undefined constants with configuration array access
+•  Fixed HTTP_ACCEPT_LANGUAGE handling for CLI environments
+2. Undefined Constants in Security.php
+•  Replaced all undefined constants with configuration array access
+•  Fixed rate limiting, security, and file upload configurations
+3. ROOT_PATH Constant Redefinition
+•  Added conditional check in bootstrap to prevent redefinition
+4. Undefined $_ENV Access
+•  Added proper isset check for environment variables
+5. Missing Database Tables
+•  This was the main cause of the 500 error
+•  Created missing security tables: rate_limits, login_attempts, security_logs, activity_logs
+•  Tables now match the exact structure expected by the Security class

+🔧 Database Configuration
+The application is now properly configured with your local database settings:
+•  Host: localhost
+•  Database: renaltales
+•  Username: root
+•  Password: (empty)
+•  Charset: utf8mb4

+🎯 Current Status
+The core application components (Security, Language, Database) are now working properly.
+The main issue that was causing the 500 error - missing database tables for the Security class - has been resolved.

+🚀 Next Steps
+You should now be able to access the RenalTales application through your web browser.
+The application will:
+•  Start successfully without 500 errors
+•  Load the Language and Security classes properly
+•  Connect to the database successfully
+•  Apply rate limiting and security measures

+If you encounter any routing issues (404 errors) when navigating the application, those would be related to missing controllers for some routes, but the core application should now load the homepage successfully.

+---